Omega0x013/focus-point-docs/docs/source/func.rst

 ``getMinDayOnTimetable(timetable)``

-    Gets the minimum date displayed on the timetable.
+    Gets the minimum date displayed on the timetable

 .. code-block:: javascript